It’s time. You didn’t think it would ever come to this point in your marriage, but you are done.

 You have told yourself, “I want a divorce”.
 Of that decision, you are finally sure.

 Will the divorce get ugly, or will it remain civil?
-While many factors play into this, how you tell your spouse, you want a divorce, is one of them.
-So be thoughtful as you go ahead and reveal your decision.
+While many factors play into this, how you tell your spouse you want a divorce is one of them.
+So be thoughtful as you go through this process.

-Here are some tips on how to ask for a divorce from your husband when he doesn’t.
+Here are some tips on how to ask for a divorce from your husband:

 Gauge his possible reaction

 There are different ways to say you want a divorce.
-Try to gauge his likely response to decide on the way to talk to your spouse about divorce.
+Try to gauge his likely response to decide on the way to talk to your spouse about it.

 Do you think your husband has any clue how unhappy you are?
 Also, remember that there is a difference between general unhappiness and divorce.
 Has anything happened, or have you said anything in the past to indicate whether or not you want out?

 However, if you think he may have some clue, then this conversation may go a little easier.
-If he’s already been pulling away, then he may already be thinking that the marriage is on the rocks, and this pending conversation will be a natural progression for him.
+If he’s already been pulling away, then he may already be thinking that the marriage is on the rocks, and this pending conversation may feel like a natural progression for him.

 Think about what you will say